SebGillman/SpeakerRecognitionGroupProject/README.md

 Amazon Web Services (AWS) was chosen as the cloud solutions provider due to the group’s previous knowledge, however any cloud provider would be acceptable.
 There are utility and helper functions located in `src/AWS`, which all use the boto3 Software Development Kit (SDK) as recommended by AWS.

+When running `src/infer_recognition.py`, during doing recognition or registering new members to the cloud database, a temporary folder will be created as ‘temp/’.
+This is for storing the temporary audio data when accessing the cloud.
+It separates the audioes in the cloud database to the ones in local database in ‘audio_db/’.
+The folder is deleted once finished.

 ### Model Optimization
 Once the basic functional requirements were met, there were optimizations that could be done on the model.
 Due to the low-cost aspect of the product, the group chose to optimize the model in such a way as to reduce the size and increase its speed while maintaining sufficient levels of accuracy.
 These goals resulted in several different optimizations being applied.

-The model size, (measured in KB)
+The h5 model size is 96457 KB and is large considered it is imported to a microcontroller.
+In terms of pursing faster processing time and smaller size, the group considered converting the model from `.h5` format to a `.tflite` model.
+Tflite model is optimised as it reduces the latency of the prediction, size, and even lower power consumption.

-However the main drawback of converting the model from `.h5` to `.tflite` is a resulting loss in precision.
-In fact, this was the expected phenomenon to happen as it presents a trade-off between speed and accuracy.
+However, the main drawback of using a converted tflite model on pi is its loss in precision.
+When operating the tflite model, it outputs extreme high similarity on every sample and resulted in higher cases of mispredictions.
+Converting h5 model to tflite model is a trade-off between speed and accuracy.
+Overall, the group decided to keep using the h5 model.

 </br>

 ## Ethics and Sustainability
 ### Ethics
 Many machine learning problems have fundamental ethics considerations related to the data they use and the consequences of their solutions.
-For speaker recognition, the data is by definition people’s voices.
+For speaker recognition, the data is by definition people's voices.
 This poses an identity risk if a third party were to gain access to these voices.
-However, the product has various features to limit this risk.
+However, the product has various features to limit this risk

-Firstly, giving the user the choice to store data locally ensures that if desired, their voice recording will never be exposed to the internet.
+Firstly, giving the user the option to store data locally ensures that if desired, avoid the risk of exposing to the internet.
 In addition, all processing of their voice is done locally, effectively rendering the Raspberry Pi into an isolated environment.
 Secondly, giving the user the choice of what to name their recording gives flexibility against using Personally Identifiable Information (PII).
 For example, instead of using their full name, a user could use an ID number.
 PII is heavily regulated and thus this consideration is required when using the product.

 ### Sustainability
 The Raspberry Pi in general as a microcontroller is energy efficient when compared to other machine learning systems, for example data centers with many high-power General Processing Unit’s (GPU’s).
 In terms of storage, the waveforms and spectrogram file sizes are small (as they must be suitable for storage on the Pi!).